shanyuhai123/vuepress-plugin-auto-sidebar/packages/vuepress-plugin-auto-sidebar/README.md

 }
 ```

-:book: **For more detailed documentation, you can visit [vuepress 自动生成侧边栏](https://shanyuhai123.github.io/vuepress-plugin-auto-sidebar)。**
+:book: **For more detailed documentation, you can visit [vuepress-plugin-auto-sidebar](https://shanyuhai123.github.io/vuepress-plugin-auto-sidebar)。**